 Co-branding – reproducing the Heritage logo and the logo of a partnering entity

-The Heritage logo consists of two elements, the university Seal and the wordmark running horizontally to the right of the seal.
+The Heritage logo consists of two elements, the circle emblem and the wordmark running horizontally to the right of the emblem.
 The logo cannot be modified in any way and should be reproduced from a high resolution file.
-Both the seal and the logo must be reproduced in its official dark blue color (PMS 282) or in black or white.
+Both the emblem and the logo must be reproduced in its official dark blue color (PMS 282) or in black or white.
 Both the emblem and the lettering must be reproduced in the same color.
-When printed in a publication that is produced in a color other than black or the Heritage blue, the logo may be reproduced in that color.
+When printed in a publication that produced in a color other than black or the Heritage blue, the logo may be reproduced in that color.

-The university seal can be used alone but must follow the same guidelines for color as above.
-However, the seal can be screened to a maximum of 30%.
-In the event that the seal is used alone, the publication must also contain the logo in its entirety, preferably on the cover, back or within the first two title pages.
+The university emblem can be used alone but must follow the same guidelines for color as above.
+However, the emblem can be screened to a maximum of 30%.
+In the event that the emblem is used alone, the publication must also contain the logo in its entirety, preferably on the cover, back or within the first two title pages.

 Programs, departments or services that are offered in partnership with Heritage University should be identified by reproducing the Heritage logo to the left of the logo of the other organization.
 Both logos should be of equal proportion and weight.

 Grant funded or external programs that are adopted by the University, such as CAMP or TRiO, that have program logos can use the official program logo in publications and electronic communications along with the Heritage logo.
 However, the Heritage logo should be the primary identifier.

 In the interest of providing a uniform image for the University, individual logotypes or seals may not be used by schools, departments, or other academic and administrative units of the University.
 Approval for the development and use of program and/or department specific logos are rare and can only be made by the University president.

 This does not apply to student clubs or associations.